 Offers the opportunity to survey major themes, stories, and motifs in the Old and New Testament, with emphasis on those elements fundamental to Western culture.
 (Formerly ENG 2513.
 Credit cannot be earned for both HUM 3223 and ENG 2513.)

 3263 Modern European Novel

 (3-0) 3 hours credit.
-Prerequisite: ENG 1023 or an equivalent.
+Prerequisite: Completion of Core Curriculum rhetoric requirement or equivalent.

 Critical study of selected Continental novelists of the last hundred years.

 3623 Topics in National Cultures and Civilizations